rust-embedded/book/src/portability/portability.md

 ## Users of the embedded-hal

-As said above there're three main users of the HAL:
+As said above there are three main users of the HAL:

 ### HAL implementation